Joins

 Cross Join (Cartesian Product)

-FDB Record Layer does not support CROSS JOIN keyword.
+The FDB Record Layer does not support the CROSS JOIN keyword.
 List multiple tables separated by commas instead:

 SELECT columns FROM table1, table2